antoineco/aco-tomcat/README.md

 ##Overview

-The tomcat module installs and configures an Apache Tomcat instance from the available packages in your distribution's repositories.
+The tomcat module installs and configures Apache Tomcat instances from the available packages in your distribution's repositories.

 ##Module description

 Almost all Linux distributions provide one or more maintained packages of the Tomcat application server.
 These are available either from the distribution repositories or third-party sources ([JPackage](http://www.jpackage.org), [EPEL](https://fedoraproject.org/wiki/EPEL), ...).
 This module will install the desired version of tomcat and its dependencies from the repositories available on the target system.
 A long list of parameters permit a fine-tuning of the server and the JVM.
 It is for example possible to configure admin applications, install extra tomcat libraries, configure log4j as the standard logger, or enable the remote JMX listener.
+The creation of individual instances is also supported via a custom type.

 ##Setup

 tomcat will affect the following parts of your system:

 * tomcat packages and dependencies
-* tomcat service
+* tomcat service(s)
-* server and instance configuration
+* instances configuration
-* tomcat user database and authorized users (defined type)
+* tomcat user database(s) and authorized users (defined type)

 Including the main class is enough to install the default version of tomcat provided by your distribution, and run it with default settings.